chef/chef-web-docs/content/data_bags.md

 {{< note >}}

-Use the `chef-solo-search` cookbook library (developed by Chef community member "edelight" and available from GitHub) to add data bag search capabilities to a chef-solo environment:
+Use the `chef-solo-search` cookbook library to add data bag search capabilities to a chef-solo environment:
 <https://github.com/edelight/chef-solo-search>.